-- Despite numerous requests to include me from leadership, I was excluded from most meetings and evangelism activities.
-I did get to host several webinars after escalating my challenges and reporting them to the Microsoft diversity team.
+- Despite numerous requests to include me from leadership, I was excluded from most meetings and Power BI evangelism activities.
+I did get to host several webinars after escalating my challenges to the Microsoft diversity team.

 - I was not allowed to teach Power BI after a male peer complained.
 That man and other peers were allowed to do so.

 - Bots sent me pictures of naked women when I tweeted with a #PowerBI tag.
-It started after I rejoined Microsoft and then strangely stopped after Microsoft received notice of my report from a State of Washington government agency.
+It started after I rejoined Microsoft and then strangely stopped for a while after Microsoft received notice of my report from a State of Washington government agency.

 The list goes on and on.
+No one cares about bully targets.
+It is human nature to blame them.
 I should have left right away when I knew that I was in a bad situation.
 My manager asked me to give them more time, every single time I resigned.
-That was another mistake…I waited way too long to leave.
-The bullying only got worse over time.
-It continued even after I left.
+My manager even promoted me.
+Giving them more time was another mistake…I waited way too long to leave.
+The situation only got worse over time.

 No one cares about bully targets.
 It is human nature to blame them.

 The most healing conversation that I had in regards to this matter was with the man that won his $11.6 million bullying lawsuit against Microsoft.
-In talking to him, I learned that I was assigned to the same Microsoft legal team after reporting my experiences.
+In talking to him, I learned that I was assigned to the same Microsoft legal team that he and 238 other women were assigned after reporting my experiences.
 Now I know with 100% certainty that Microsoft bullies get protected and bully targets do not get protected.
+I also learned that there are more of us out here that have been targeted, harassed and forced out of work.
 When you go through an experience like mine, you begin to question yourself, who to believe and what is real.

-Starting a business is really a big deal.
+Starting a business is not easy.
 Don’t underestimate what is needed and required of you to make it.
 Owning a business takes a strong mind, tenacious spirit and great people skills.
 It also can be expensive…to do it right.

 Minimally you will want to have at least six months salary in the bank to “float” payments since most clients do not work on a retainer basis and only some provide a deposit.
 It is not unusual to wait three or four months before you see any income on a project.
 Sometimes you may never collect payment.
 In the meantime, you will be incurring extra monthly bills, travel and start up costs.